neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 **Condition 1: A population of Pacifists**
 Each player represents the pacifist behavior.
-Choose one player to be the 'focal' player (the one whose fitness is tracked).

 The moderator places one blue pen on the table.
 This pen is the 'resource' and it is worth +2 units of fitness.
 When the moderator says *go*, both players interact over the resource.
 Decide how the resource will be allocated according to the 'pacifist' behavioral strategy described [in the model setup](gt-model-setup_fp).
-After the resource has been allocated, tally the net change in the focal player's fitness as a consequence of the encounter.
+After the resource has been allocated, tally the net change in each player's fitness as a consequence of the encounter.

 The moderator places the blue pen back on the table and the interaction repeats (trial \#2) when the moderator says *go*.
-Repeat the interaction for 10 trials total (tallying the focal player's change in net fitness after every encounter)
+Repeat the interaction for 10 trials total (tallying each player's change in net fitness after every encounter)

 **Condition 2: A population of Fighters**
 Each player represents the fighter behavior.
-Choose one player to be the 'focal' player (the one whose fitness is tracked).

 The moderator places one blue pen on the table.
 This pen is the 'resource' and it is worth +2 units of fitness.
 The moderator places one red pen on the table.
 This pen is the consequence of losing a figth and it is worth -1 unit of fitness.

 When the moderator says *go*, both players interact over the resource.
-Decide how the resource and consequence will be allocated according to the 'fighter' behavior described [in the model setup](gt-model-setup_fp) (how will you decide who wins the fight on each trial? ...remember that each fighter has a 50% chance of winning the resource).
+Decide how the resource and consequence will be allocated according to the 'fighter' behavior described [in the model setup](gt-model-setup_fp).
-After the resource and consequence have been allocated, tally the net change in the focal player's fitness as a consequence of the encounter.
+After the resource and consequence have been allocated, tally the net change in each player's fitness as a consequence of the encounter.
 :::

-***Q: Which condition would result in a "more fit" population?***
+***Q1: Which behavioral strategy would result in a "more fit" population?***

 ⏸️ PAUSE here for class-wide discussion